javascriptpoet/notes/thoughts/general.md

 OK, back to code.

 #what is called creativity is the skill to create abstractions in mind.
 just another abstraction for the term. then, we shape everything else to fit the abstraction untill it is too much work and we give up on the dream Its not a bad idea to back off a lot of times if you want to keep it easy and unconfused.
-So, do give up on dreams but replace them with a better, wider, more glorious
+So, do give up on dreams but replace them with a better, wider, more glorious pie in the sky.